dendronhq/dendron-site/vault/dendron._ref.transcript.md

 Okay, I'll look into that.
 But so yeah, yeah, yeah.
 Okay.

 31:37
-And there are other things, but these are essentially like the core parts of dendron.
+And there are other things, but these are essentially like the core parts of Dendron.
 Something else that you can do is you can take your notes, and you can publish it to GitHub.
 So that's a build command.
 Right now, because we're in an empty space, you need to run another command to add in some pals, but basically what that when you do build power On a workspace is that it can, it'll generate, it'll turn it into static files that you can publish to GitHub.
 And it'll have the same template as an engine website.
 Um, and it's also hierarchical.
 So you know you the same hierarchy you happen engine you can have on your website, you can choose to publish either everything in your vault, or you can choose which hierarchies you want to publish.
 And then the other thing is this search bar here.
 This is actually also path based.
 So the same lookup mechanism that you use insight engine, you can also use on an engine website.

 32:42
 Nice.
 Yeah.